 Four Reasons to Paint Outdoors

-Photos don’t smell (of course, if you didn’t have shed some coffee on a printed one).
-They cannot sound and move.
-Nature engages our emotions giving us the great pleasure of feeling alive.
+Photos don’t smell (of course, if you didn’t have spill some coffee on a printed photo).
+They cannot make sounds, they cannot move.
+Nature engages our emotions, giving us the great pleasure of feeling alive.
 The unique experience of involvement provides us guaranteed access to the mystery that is called ‘inspiration’.

 A tangible benefit to working away from a comfortable studio is the ability to find the true colors and the most accurate shapes of the scene you like.
 Alas, even very expensive cameras misrepresent light and shadow.
-Painting next to a river or in a meadow, you compare the gentlest tints to each other all the time and translate your own on-the-spot perception.
+Painting next to a river or in a meadow, you compare the gentlest tints to each other all the time and translate them to your own on-the-spot perception.
 It’s the same with volume.
-The world is 3 dimensional as against flat photographic references.
+The world is three-dimensional opposed to flat photographic references.

-Plain air working may be challenging, but herein lies its captivation.
-That resembles an exciting game: hunt prey and catch it! chop-chop – the sun is going down!
+Plein air work may be challenging, but herein lies its captivation.
+It resembles an exciting game: hunt your prey and catch it!
+Hurry, the sun is going down!

-After all, the type of painting allows you to have a nice time enjoying camaraderie.
+This type of painting also allows you to have a nice time enjoying the camaraderie of other artists.
 I think you won’t have a problem looking for a ‘support team’.
 Create a public event on Facebook, and at least a couple of artists will join.
-Maybe, they turn out to be more skilled than you are and offer you useful advice.
+Maybe they will turn out to be more skilled than you and offer you useful advice.
 Just making acquaintances is a good thing as well.

 Three Arguments Against

-Unlike artists who are sitting in the studio, landscape hunters have to reckon with vagaries of weather.
+Unlike artists who are sitting in the studio, landscape hunters have to deal with the vagaries of weather.

-Imagine you had been walking around a forest for two hours and have finally found a beautiful place to paint.
-You are setting up a tripod, opening paint boxes… Suddenly it’s starting to rain.
+Imagine you have been walking around a forest for two hours and have finally found a beautiful place to paint.
+You are setting up a tripod, opening paint boxes… suddenly it starts to rain.
 The day has been wasted.

-Well, rain could be predicted – there are more or less correct weather reports, but what about such problem (one of the biggest problems for every artist!) as changes in the light?
-A little cloud appears, and a bright, vibrant scene is getting monotone.
+Well, rain could be predicted – there are more or less correct weather reports, but what about such problems as changes in the light (one of the biggest problems for every artist)?
+A little cloud appears, and a bright, vibrant scene starts turning to monotone.

-The troubles make you work quicker than you are accustomed to, grossly simplify contours.
-On the other hand, such heavy practice contributes to developing your style.
+These troubles make you work quicker than you are accustomed to, grossly simplifying shapes and contours.
+On the other hand, such intense practice contributes to developing your style.

-People often consider that plein air painting is time-consuming.
-And the worst part is that a lot of time is spent on packing stuff.
+People often believe that plein air painting is time-consuming, and the worst part is that a lot of time is spent packing and unpacking your stuff.

-In addition to brushes and tubes, you should bring your sense of humor along.
-Passers-by just love to engage artists in some talk.
-They want to know everything: who are you, what are you painting, why the white snow on your canvas is blue…
+In addition to brushes and tubes, you should bring your sense of humor along as well.
+Passersby just love to engage artists in some talk.
+They want to know everything: who you are, what you are painting, why the white snow on your canvas is blue…

 Once my friend and I tried working next to a seafront on a sunny Sunday morning.
 It was awful!
-Holidaymakers stood around us like a wall, we were hardly able to see the sea.
-However, when I was sketching an old oak in the country, and the air temperature was about -5 °C, nobody wanted to ask me a silly question.
+Holidaymakers stood around us like a wall, and we were barely able to view the sea.
+However, when I was sketching an old oak in the country, and the air temperature was about -5 °C, nobody wanted to ask me silly questions.
 The big tree looks powerful and pitiful at the same time.
-I admire it and didn’t feel cold.
+I admired it and didn’t feel cold.